📦 Free Shipping over $60

 Flight schedule

-If your air flight schedule requires changing planes several times, your pet will experience even more discomfort.
+If your flight schedule requires changing planes several times, your pet may experience even more discomfort.

 Additional Tips for Traveling with Dogs and Cats